mach0/dangerdeep/dangerdeep/modernize-readme.txt

   we can't enter bridge/uzo even near the surface!
 - make every declared variable const that is not changed!
 - check clang tidy for readability-qualified-auto, readability-non-const-parameter
+- But why not just use two different classes for the TDC display?